A Look at the Future of Home-Based Education

 Human gestures, body language, facial expressions,

-As result, propose hybrid approach built on
+As a result, I propose a hybrid approach built on

 empathy for HBL’s future success in Singapore.